mikeal/ZDAG/SPEC.md

 even further by reducing the size of the number we encode.
 This means we will almost always keep the length to a single byte.

-In some cases we need to reserve 0 for termination of a sequence and in one case we also need to reserve an additional token as 1.
+In some cases we need to reserve 0 and 1 as tokens.
 This means that we can't always use 0 and 1 as valid DELTAs.
-So we store the DELTA +1 or +2 in these specific cases, which reduces the available compression addresses by the lowest possible amount.
+So we store the DELTA +2 in that specific cases, which reduces the available compression addresses by the lowest possible amount.

 These are the cases where we use DELTA compression: